VASSUV/ModuleGenerator/README.md

 # ModuleGenerator

-Plugin for generating modules from templates
+[Intellij Idea Plugin](https://plugins.jetbrains.com/plugin/21100-segment-generator) for generating modules from templates

 ### To create a new template: